slam310/Meteor-S3-Progress/README.md

 # Amazon S3 Uploader
 S3 provides a simple way of uploading files to the Amazon S3 service.
 This is useful for uploading images and files that you want accesible to the public.
 S3 is built on [Knox](https://github.com/LearnBoost/knox), a module that becomes available server-side after installing this package.

-#### This is a fork of the original work from @Lepozepo I only update this for my personal necesities.

 ##Improvements

 * Specific support for images.